grcjamezz/gridcoinweb/README.md

 Still very much a work in progress.
 Keep an eye on the issues list for the project, and please feel free to contribute.

+Having said that, it works great and I've been using it daily since I've had it running.

 The data displayed in this application is not at parity with the gridcoin UI - pull requests are appreciated and accepted!
 There's a lot of data available in the [RPC API](http://wiki.gridcoin.us/RPC_commands).